Kadarius Toney: 2023 season

 In a Week 15 matchup against the New England Patriots, Toney once again made headlines for bobbling a pass which resulted in an interception during the 4th quarter.
 The blunder overshadowed the Chiefs 27–17 victory with most headlines focused in on Toney's poor season-long performance.
 When asked for his thoughts on Toney, head coach Andy Reid came out in defense of Toney stating he "wasn't down on him."

-Week 15 was the last game of the 2023 regular season Toney would play for the Chiefs, missing weeks 16, 17, and 18 being designated with hip and ankle injuries.
+Week 15 was the last game of the regular season Toney would play for the Chiefs, missing Weeks 16, 17, and 18 being designated with hip and ankle injuries.
 He continued to not play during the playoffs, missing the wild card, divisional and championship rounds where he was again listed with an injury designation, with the championship round additionally carrying the "personal reasons" designation.

-On January 28, Toney courted controversy during an Instagram live broadcast in which he claimed he was not injured and that the Chiefs were falsely placing him on the injury report.
+On January 28, 2024, Toney courted controversy during an Instagram live broadcast in which he claimed he was not injured and that the Chiefs were falsely placing him on the injury report.
 He later apologised but did not retract the remarks.
 After being listed as inactive for the Super Bowl he finished the 2023 season having appeared in 13 games and starting two.
-He finished with 27 receptions on 38 targets for 169 yards and one touchdown.
+Toney finished with 27 receptions on 38 targets for 169 yards and one touchdown.
 He earned a second Super Bowl title after the Chiefs defeated the San Francisco 49ers 25–22 in Super Bowl LVIII.